debios/debios/README.md

 -Basic bugfixes
 TODO: systeminfo->debiapp, advanced log system - you can select what you want to log, more apps/maybe games coming soon-at least one in next update

+**DebiOS 10.9.19-dev**
+-Bugfix - commands with spaces no longer crashes system
+-Some more bugfixes
+-About command
+-Added "Snake" game - Command "snake" or "snake game"
+-Systeminfo is now DebiAPP (DebiAPPs are updated separately on every start of system)
+-When starting debiapps, the system checks if they are in core folder, if not, it tries to download them

 ## TODO

 Multimedia functions